-The study was initiated in January 2021.
+The study is anticipated to start recruiting as of January 2020.
 The estimated nation-wide accrual rate is 90 patients per month.
-Thus, patient accrual is expectedly completed within 4 years.
+Thus, patient accrual is expectedly completed within 3 years.
 Treatment duration time adds two years and the initial observational period adds another 5 years.
 In total, the time frame from study start to 5-year recurrence data is estimated to 10 years.